How To Get Around Thailand

 Renting a scooter is popular in places like Chiang Mai and many islands.
 It gives travelers the freedom to explore beaches, viewpoints, and countryside areas at their own pace.

-If you choose to rent a scooter, always wear a helmet and drive cautiously.
+If you choose to rent a scooter, always wear a helmet and drive cautiously, and please don’t forget about travel insurance!

 If this is your first time traveling in Southeast Asia, it’s completely normal to feel a little unsure about how everything works.